bairdlangenbrunner/bairdlangenbrunner.github.io/collections/_pages/setup.md

 _xkcd comic [tar](https://xkcd.com/1168/)_

+## Hi, and thanks for clicking on this page.
+I no longer update it, so some of the recommendations are definitely out-of-date.
+Please proceed with a grain of salt.

 # My work setup

 There's a really great website called [Uses This][uses this] that asks people what they use to "get stuff done."
 I love this idea of workflow transparency, so in the vein of sharing cool ideas, I hope this information will be useful to someone.